What is so special about the Tanner Conference?

 Take a moment and watch the Tanner Takeaway to find out all about it!

 A quick note about Tanner Conference advisors: You are required to have an advisor for your Tanner presentation; this person can be a member of the Wellesley College faculty or staff.
 We encourage you to contact the person you wish to have as your advisor as soon as possible to give them ample time to agree to serve in this role and to engage with you on your topic.
-You should view this as a valuable opportunity to strengthen an existing relationship with a faculty or staff member or to begin a new one with someone you would like to have in your professional network.
+Your advisor MUST review your Tanner essay prior to you submitting it to make sure the grammar and content is correct.

 You may access the Tanner Application by going to the MyWellesley portal student tab: